elec-e8408-mini-project-2025/project-documentation/design-report.md

 Different features should use their own standalone header files (prefix .h).
 Features using LilyGo libraries needs to be careful and use the same file where the LilyGo library is called.
 The LilyGO sdk library uses certain shared static functions which should be called only once.

 The main file (.ino) describes the scheduling, polling and timings of all modules and features within the firmware.
 This should be respected to avoid any monolithic growth of the codebase.
-The codebase is categorized as flat as it is relatively small project:
+The codebase is using a flat structure as it is relatively small project:

 ```
 |--> config.ini